alfredodiaz53/big-bang/docs/guides/deployment-scenarios/extra-package-deployment.md

 ### Basic Overrides

-There are some basic ovveride values provides to modify your Helm chart installation.
+There are some basic override values provided to modify your Helm chart installation.
+These do NOT require the `wrapper`.
 An example of these values is included below:

 ```yaml
 packages: